hcschuetz/polyhedron-star/README.md

 angle to one side of the gap has to leave it with the same angle to the opposite side of the gap.

-I do not require an edge specification to locate the intersection points between an edge and the gap sides.
+An edge specification does not locate the intersection points between an edge and the gap sides.
 So how do we find the intersection points?

 It is probably easiest to understand with an example: